Dimmchir/Asus-ROG-G771JW-Hackintosh-Monterey/README.md

 _________________________________
 # What doesnt work :
 ```
-- Battery Support - It worked in Big Sur
 - Internal Card Reader - It worked in Big Sur
 - Sleep - It worked in Big Sur
 ```